ChristopherTroyer/Portfolio/quoteSystem/README.md

   The site had to implement it's own associate and quotes managment (update, view, search, delete) including user accounts for different levels of access to the database.

-  I also took on setting up and running a LAMP stack on a rented server.
-I also wrote a setup guide for my group members so they could run a server of their own.<br/>
+  I also took on setting up and running a LAMP stack on a rented server, as well as writing a guide for my group members so they could run a server of their own.

 [Use/Actor table](https://docs.google.com/document/d/1tDHzCVj-peA-vWgy1vFP9yJHyWqzmNMserJfFrErD_Y/)